NativeScript/nativescript-angular-guide/src/chapters/chapter6.md

 <Image src="res://delete"></Image>
 ```

-If you get stuck the Groceries app’s [“angular-end” branch](https://github.com/NativeScript/sample-Groceries/tree/angular-end) has a solution you can check.
+If you get stuck, the Groceries app’s [“angular-end” branch](https://github.com/NativeScript/sample-Groceries/tree/angular-end) has a solution you can check.

 <div class="exercise-end"></div>